wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/auth.rst

 ssl_verify_host
 ^^^^^^^^^^^^^^^

-When CA certificate is specified, this option toggles source host verification on and off.
-This means that the client source IP will be validated using the *Common Name* field.
+Toggles source host verification on and off when a CA certificate is specified.
+This means that the client source IP address will be validated using the *Common Name* field.

 +--------------------+---------------------+
 | **Default value**  | no                  |